Jira-W/Sparta-global-GameProject/README.md

 Sparta-Global-Game-Project
 ```

-Make sure every component is in the same folder as the index.html files.
+Make sure every component is in the same folder as the index.html file.

 ## Built With